appdotnet/api-spec/content/docs/resources/place/index.md

 </table>

 In the future, Places may eventually sit at multiple categorical "leaf nodes" and as a result, we provide lists of category objects (though for now, no Place will be associated with more than one category ID).

+## Attaching Places to other resources

+Places can be attached to any resource that allows annotations.
+You can insert Place data into any annotation using the [`+net.app.core.place` replacement value](https://github.com/appdotnet/object-metadata/blob/master/annotation-replacement-values/+net.app.core.place.md) and providing a `factual_id`.
+For more information, see the [annotation replacement values](/docs/meta/annotations/#annotation-replacement-values) documentation.

+We provide a [Checkin annotation](https://github.com/appdotnet/object-metadata/blob/master/annotations/net.app.core.checkin.md) as a [core annotation](/docs/meta/annotations/#core-annotations) for the common use case of using Place data to give users a way to say "I was here when I posted this", though developers are free to use Place data in other contexts.

 ## Retrieve a Place